brouberol/blog/content/profile-fastapi-request.md

 We see pretty clearly the different SQL requests being performed (the `execute` spans), the different `await` clauses in the code causing the event loop to pause the execution, and that most of the request time is spent in SQL requests.

-Finally, using this setup, I was able to [observe the effects](https://github.com/brouberol/5esheets/pull/180) of replacing the `json` stdlib library by [`orjson`](https://github.com/ijl/orjson) when deserializing JSON data from database and speed up this endpoint by a couple of percent very easily.
+Finally, using this setup, I was able to [observe the effects](https://github.com/brouberol/5esheets/pull/180) of replacing the `json` stdlib library by [`orjson`](https://github.com/ijl/orjson) when deserializing JSON data from database, and speed up this endpoint by a couple of percent very easily.

 ### Sources